Our interprofessional service learning experience for first-year health professions and social work students

-In Collaborative Practice I, approximately 450 first-year health and social work students from nine professions work in interprofessional teams to complete a community-based project focused on health and well-being.
+This year in Collaborative Practice I, approximately 530 health and social work students from eight professions work with 77 partner organizations in 82 interprofessional teams to complete 68 community-based projects focused on health and well-being.
 Each student team is matched with local organizations including shelters, community development corporations, clinics, food banks and workforce development sites to complete a project that has been identified by the partner champion as important to their organization’s work and mission.
 Student teams then work with the champion over the course of an academic year to complete a deliverable that we hope will help to improve the health and well-being of individuals and communities in Northeast Ohio and beyond.

 The student teams are comprised of five to seven students representing three to four professions.
 The teams meet for two hours every week during the academic year.
 The student teams spend half of their time participating in classroom-based learning on teamwork and interprofessional service learning topics.

-Teamwork topics include team dialogue skills using TeamSTEPPS structured communication tools, project management, psychological safety, mutual regard, collaborative decision-making, conflict management, deconstructive feedback, peer and team assessments and team coaching.
+Teamwork topics include the mutual learning approach, team dialogue skills using TeamSTEPPS structured communication tools, project management, psychological safety, collaborative decision-making, conflict management, deconstructive feedback, peer and team assessments and team coaching.

 Interprofessional service learning topics include implicit bias and inclusion, structural competency, how the history of Cleveland has perpetuated health disparities, applying systems thinking to community-based projects and implementing change.
 Through their work with their champion, students learn cultural humility, the value of civic engagement and service to others, and teamwork skills.